emilsjolander/goroutes/README.md

 I have designed the api to be as similar as possible to go's routing while at the same time adding as many of the great routing features that come with a framework like rails.

-There is only one public interface and that is the Controller interface.
+This is the Controller interface.
 If your datastructure implements this interface goroutes can match RESTful routes the the corrosponding methods.
 ```go
 type Controller interface {
   Index   (w http.ResponseWriter, req *http.Request)